Poverty headcount ratio at $6.85 a day (2017 PPP) (% of population)

 The top produced commodities in Argentina are maize, soybeans, wheat, sugar cane, milk and barley.
 Similarly, Argentina’s top export commodities in terms of quantity are soybeans, maize, wheat and barley.

-The national minimum wage in Argentina is set by law at 57,900 Argentine pesos (498 EUR) per month including retirement benefits.
-The law also establishes different wage levels for domestic workers.
-Even so, the minimum wage in Argentina remains below the poverty income level for a typical family.
+The national minimum wage in Argentina is set by law at 84,512.00 Argentine pesos (450 EUR) per month.
+The law establishes different wage levels per sector, starting on this value for domestic workers.
 Furthermore, the enforcement of labor law is not equal for all sectors, with the informal sectors being hit the hardest despite the fact it employs around to 35% of the national workforce.
 In many cases, workers could not refuse to compromise their safety without putting their jobs at risk, and the authorities are insufficient to protect them.

 The Global Living Wage Coalition has developed 2 Reference Value studies for Argentina based on the Anker methodology.
 A Living Wage Reference Value for non-metropolitan urban Argentina and a Living Income Reference Value for rural Argentina.